pranitha-sridhar/speakOutIsm/README.md

 Includes: QR Code, Inventory, Attendance Records & Mess Schedule.

 ## QR Code
--With the help of QR Code, a consolidated list of records can be given about the number of people coming to mess -Various problems that is caused due to absence of attendance system could be prevented.
+- With the help of QR Code, a consolidated list of records can be given about the number of people coming to mess
+- Various problems that is caused due to absence of attendance system could be prevented.
--While entering the mess, there will be a QR SCANNER which will scan the unique QR Code of every individual student coming to the mess and recording their attendance.
+- While entering the mess, there will be a QR SCANNER which will scan the unique QR Code of every individual student coming to the mess and recording their attendance.
--An unique QR Code will be generated and displayed for students.
+- An unique QR Code will be generated and displayed for students.
 And Mess Admin will have the feature to scan any QR Code to get an user's details.

 ## Inventory
 Mess Manager can look up and keep adding or editing or deleting the inventory fields.